Search for interesting things about chemistry

 Related interesting facts

-Interesting facts about Iron
+Interesting facts about Calcium

-Interesting Facts about Scandium
+Interesting facts about Titan

-Scandium is the first transition metal, first found in the late eighteenth century and the 36th most abundant element in the Earth's crust.
+Titan's name is named after the Greek god, the ninth most abundant element in the Earth's crust.

 See all interesting facts